jonnor/ESC-CNN-microcontroller/report/report.md

 image classification have received a lot of attention over the last few years.
 This is especially motivated by the ability to run models that give close to state-of-the-art performance on mobile phones and tablets.
-Since spectograms are 2D inputs that are similar to images, it is possible that some of these techniques can transfer over to Environmental Sound Classification.
+Since spectrograms are 2D inputs that are similar to images, it is possible that some of these techniques can transfer over to Environmental Sound Classification.

 SqueezeNet[@SqueezeNet] (2015) focused on reducing the size of model parameters.